pttbisg/shopeeamal/README.md

 There are 2 authentications concept for using this service.
 The first is authentication for other services that want to access this service API.
 The second one is OAuth mechanism to access Shopee API on behalf of the shop.
 The rest of OAuth mechanism will be handled by this service.

-Only the initial OAuth login/registration that need to be triggered by client and `user_id` need to be provided by the client for each api call. `user_id` is internal PTTB `id` to identify the user so this service can translate that info for further integration with Shopee.
+Only the initial OAuth login/registration that need to be triggered by client and `user_id` need to be provided by the client for each api call. `user_id` is `id` to identify the user so this service can translate that info for further integration with Shopee.
+This `id` can be our internal id or the same as Shopee `shop_id` that can be retrieved from their [Shop URL](https://seller.shopee.ph/edu/article/6524).
+Using `shop_id` is better for technical purposes but it is better UX for end user if they don't need to provide us with this technical information.
+For this, all API calls also have *optional* `shop_id` parameter to help identify the user more.

 ![Authentication mechanism](/docs/auth.png "Authentication mechanism").

+All this authentication mechanism is based on the assumption that **1 User = 1 Shopee Shop**.
+Shopee have a feature called Subaccount that allow 1 User to have 1 Main Account and multiple Members Account including multiple Shop.
+This feature is not fully supported by this service for now.

 #### API Authentication